-Miso butter is a great umami-packed condiment to have stashed in your fridge for those last-minute seasoning adjustments when your food needs an extra boost of flavor.
-This adaptable recipe can be made dairy-free, vegan, and even soy-free.
+Homemade miso butter is a delicious savory condiment full of umami flavor.
+This easy, adaptable recipe can be made dairy-free, vegan, and even soy-free.

-Miso is a traditional Japanese seasoning that's made by fermenting soybeans or chickpeas (soy-free) with sea salt and cultured grains (koji).
-This yields a salty condiment with a rich, complex, umami flavor.
+Miso paste is a traditional Japanese seasoning that’s made by fermenting soy beans with sea salt and cultured grains (koji).
+This unique condiment has a thick, creamy texture with a salty, rich, and complex, umami flavor.
+Because miso is fermented, it needs to be refrigerated.

 - White miso - mellow and slightly sweet, making it great for soups, sauces, marinades, and dressings.